Skip to Content

 My home is new.
 Should I still test for radon?

-In BC, according to the BC Financial Services Authority’s Radon Precautions Guidelines real estate professionals must advise sellers and landlords that radon levels of 200 Bq/m3 or more constitute a material latent defect and must be disclosed to buyers and tenants.
+According to the BC Financial Services Authority’s Radon Precautions Guidelines, real estate professionals must advise sellers and landlords that radon levels of 200 Bq/m3 or more constitute a material latent defect and must be disclosed to buyers and tenants.

 Where can I purchase a radon test kit?